Team Germany

 Andrea Plötz Team Germany

 The preservation of the oceans and the protection of their inhabitants is very important to me.
 Through my project work for YAQU PACHA in Ecuador and Argentina, I have experienced how important it is to take action there.
-Raising people's awareness and developing solutions together with them is part of our important task.
-As a filmmaker and presenter, I support film production and events such as charity events and the Streetlife Festival in Munich.
+Raising awareness among people and working with them to develop solutions is part of our important task.
+As a filmmaker and presenter, I support film production and events such as charity events or the Streetlife Festival in Munich.

 Henning Plückebaum